If you have been suspended or invited to attend a disciplinary hearing by your employer there is always a risk this could result in your dismissal.

 Check your employment contract and any staff handbook to see whether they contain processes around disciplinary procedure which are contractual.
 You should read those provisions carefully and make sure both you and your employer comply.
 If your employer does not seem to be following its own contractual disciplinary process you should ask it to do so.

 Maximising your compensation (if you later bring a claim)

 You should familiarise yourself with the ACAS Code of Practice (the “Code”) on disciplinary and grievance procedures and the accompanying guidance and make sure you comply.
 In the event, you later bring a successful claim, any compensation you receive could be reduced by 25% if you have not followed the Code.
 You should also be alert to any breaches of the Code by your employer.
-In the event, you bring a successful claim any compensation you receive could be increased by 25% if your employer has failed to comply with the Code.
+In the event, you bring a successful claim any compensation you receive could be increased by up to 25% if your employer has failed to comply with the Code.

 Taking along a companion

 You should consider exercising your right to take a colleague or trade union representative to your disciplinary meeting.
-This is likely to make the meeting less intimidating and you will also have a witness of what is said in the meeting.
+This is likely to make the meeting less intimidating and you will also have a witness of what is said at the meeting.
 By asking your companion to take a detailed note you will be able to think more carefully about the points you are making during the meeting.
 Where the outcome of a hearing/meeting is potentially career-threatening you should push to be accompanied by a lawyer.